These three tools help us maximize our online sales.

 ConvertKit gets added points because almost every other tool that I use has a tight integration with it due to its popularity.

-ThriveCart is our cart solution of choice, and I share it to whoever will listen.
+ThriveCart is our cart solution of choice, and I share it with whomever will listen.
 I’ve convinced quite a few people to switch to ThriveCart from a different solution… and I’ve heard about ZERO regrets.

 We stumbled upon it while looking for an alternative to SamCart, which was a bit pricey considering some of the negative reviews I had heard from peers.

 We snatched up a lifetime offer of ThriveCart (which at the time of writing this is still available), and it’s been one of the best investments we’ve made in our business.
 This is especially true considering comparable solutions cost around $100/month.
-So $500 one-time is a steal and has saved me about $1500 over the course of almost two years.
+So $500 one-time is a steal and has saved me about $2000+ over the course of almost three years.

 ThriveCart provides a lot of advanced functionality ‘under the hood,’ too.
 We can create all sorts of pricing options, set-up bump offers, upsells, and downsells, trigger different actions based on purchases, and add third party tracking or tools (such as intelligent pop-ups) to our check-outs.